Notes : Linux Privilege Escalation for OSCP & Beyond

 Important Find Commands For Enumeration

-: find the file named “flag1.txt” in the current directoryfind /home -name flag1.txt
+- find . -name flag1.txt: find the file named “flag1.txt” in the current directory

-: find files with the 777 permissions (files readable, writable, and executable by all users)find / -perm a=x
+- find / -type f -perm 0777: find files with the 777 permissions (files readable, writable, and executable by all users)

-: find files that were modified in the last 10 daysfind / -atime 10
+- find / -mtime 10: find files that were modified in the last 10 days

-: find files that were accessed in the last 10 dayfind / -cmin -60
+- find / -atime 10: find files that were accessed in the last 10 day

 Exploring PrivEsc Automated Tools